 The state president, with the approval of the executive committee, may appoint special chairs and committee members.

-Special appointments will be utilized to implement special programs, policies, and procedures of the IFBPW.
+Special appointments will be utilized to implement special programs, policies, and procedures of the IFBWC.
 Task forces shall be appointed as necessary to deal with specific issues of current concern to implement the objectives of the federation.

 ILLINOIS BULLETIN EDITOR